Best Console MMORPGs

 Launched: April 3, 2018

-My take: I recently asked the MMORPG community on Reddit what their favourite MMORPG for tanking was — and the answer was overwhelmingly TERA.
-Veteran players described it as the most fun, responsive, and engaging tanking experience they’ve ever had.
-As someone who mains tanks and loves action combat, it’s a real shame I missed TERA in its prime.
-Even though it’s still accessible on console, the lack of content and community makes it tough to recommend for anything more than a nostalgic look back at one of the genre’s best combat systems.
+My take: I recently asked the MMORPG community what their favourite MMO for tanking was, and the answer was overwhelmingly TERA.
+Veteran players consistently described it as the most fun, responsive, and engaging tanking experience they’d ever played.
+As someone who mains tanks and loves action combat, it’s genuinely disappointing that I missed TERA in its prime.

 13. Dragon Quest X